Updated on November 24, 2021

 Moreover, expert witnesses can be helpful in a consultant capacity if your case has particularly difficult technical issues, such as cases that involve historical geological and soils issues.
 Whether or not an expert is necessary is determined on a case by case basis.

 Schorr Law has experience working with expert witnesses in connection with all types of real estate disputes.
-Our expert witness for real estate disputes in Los Angeles County has the top rated real estate lawyers in California.
-To see if you qualify for a free 30-minute consultation contact us by phone at (310) 954-1877 or by email at [email protected]
+Our Expert Witness for real estate disputes in Los Angeles County is one of the top rated real estate lawyers in California.
+To see if you qualify for a free 30-minute consultation contact us by phone at (310) 954-1877 or by email at [email protected].